bbauska/W3Cx-4of5-thru-May-2024/README.md

 <h4>Cue events and cue content:</h4>

-We can acquire a cue DOM object using the techniques we have seen previously, or by using the new HTML5 TextTrack getCueById() method.
+<p>We can acquire a cue DOM object using the techniques we have seen
+previously, or by using the new HTML5 TextTrack getCueById() method.</p>

 ```
 1.  var videoElement = document.querySelector("#myvideo");